Please don't list this on a work's page as a trope. Examples can go on the work's YMMV tab.

-The kennel scene.
+The kennel scene, which provides the nice page picture.
 If the charred remains of the merged-heads creature didn't clue you in, the dog creature really hammers home just how alien the Thing is.
 This is not only due to the appearance of the monster itself, but the sound effects as well (see below).

 According to the commentary track featuring John Carpenter, the dog was not prompted for any of the behavior that's so damn creepy (pausing as if to listen for anyone who might discover it, the slow and deliberate walk, and as mentioned above, the intent look on its face).
 They only trained it to hit its marks on set — the creepiness is all-natural.
 That's because the dog is actually half-wolf.
 That standing still and staring is it getting spooked by something, while well trained the actors were genuinely scared of it.

 What really made the kennel scene stood out was that when the dog started to transform one of the dogs in the kennel went from aggressive to wanting to get out.
 Seeing one of them desperately trying to claw and bite at the metal fence just to escape the fate the other dogs received was not only creepy but unsettling.